gunthercox/ChatterBot/readme.md

 ## Notes

 This program is not designed to be an open source version of CleverBot.
-Although this **Chat Bot** returns responces, the code here handles communication much differently then [CleverBot](http://www.cleverbot.com) does.
+Although this **Chat Bot** returns responces, the code here handels communication much differently then [CleverBot](http://www.cleverbot.com) does.